 Also, they may be connotations that, over time, have come to stay in replacing the original meanings of words.
 Since they’re in the family of similar expressions, all is fine and well.

 That’s why a hundred words can be used to express a picture and no word would miss the point.

 But here’s the direction of this post.
-There are people who do not know that actual differences exist in synonymous words, and the fact that they could be used interchangeably do not make them exact in meaning.
+Some people do not know that actual differences exist in synonymous words, and the fact that they could be used interchangeably does not make them exact in meaning.
 They only mean they could suffice in that context for the sake of similar interpretation, or approach, simplicity, the likes.